censoredplanet/censoredplanet-analysis/README.md

 `python transfer/routeviews/main.py`

-Will transfer in the latest missing CAIDA routeview files.
+Transfers in the latest missing CAIDA routeview files.

 `python transfer/routeviews/bulk_download.py`

-Will transfer in all CAIDA routeview files from a certain date.
+Transfers in all CAIDA routeview files from a certain date.
 This is used for backfilling data.

-`python transfer/decompress_files`
+`python transfer/decompress_files.py`

-Will decompress any Censored Planet scan files which have been transfered into the project but are still compressed.
+Decompresses any Censored Planet scan files which have been transfered into the project but are still compressed.
 This can also be used as a backfill tool for missing files.